nirkraw/lawnbot-saving-feature/README.md

 To start application please cd into the lawnbot directory and run ```npm install``` and ```npm run start``` to start server.'

+## Project Instructions

+Mirroring the Measur.it tool, use the mouse to draw over the property to find the size estimate.
+Then discard the drawing using the trash icon.
+This will open a container of discarded drawings which the user can scroll through as needed.

 ## Libraries

 The application is built using the react-canvas-draw API.